cocur/collection/README.md

 ### AbstractItem

-`Cocur\Collection\AbstractItem` implements the methods `Cocur\Collection\ItemInterface`.
+`Cocur\Collection\AbstractItem` implements the methods from `Cocur\Collection\ItemInterface`.
 It simply sets and gets the collection and is great if you don't need a specific logic on how to set and get the collection on an item.

+`AbstractItem` is, as its name suggests, an abstract class and you need to extend it.

 ### Item